M*A*S*H (TV series): Home entertainment

 In January 2015, it was announced that the first five seasons of M*A*S*H would be available on Netflix's instant streaming service beginning February 1, 2015.
 This marked the first time the series was made available on an internet platform.
 As of July 1, 2015, all 11 seasons were available; syndicated versions of hour-long episodes were utilized for streaming, splitting these shows into two parts.
 In contrast to the DVD sets, the Netflix streams did not have an option for disabling the laugh track on the soundtrack.
 On April 1, 2016, Netflix' contract to stream the series expired and M*A*S*H was removed from the platform.

 In July 2017, it was announced that Hulu had acquired U.S. streaming rights for the entire run of M*A*S*H, along with several other 20th Century Fox-owned TV programs.
 All 256 episodes were added to Hulu beginning June 29, 2018.
-All episodes were scanned in 1080 HD from the original 35mm negatives and are presented in 16:9 widescreen by cropping the top and bottom off the original 4:3 aspect ratio.
 Outside the U.S., the series is available on Disney+'s Star section and the Star+ service in Latin America.

 Games

 Two board games were created based on the show.
 The first came out in 1975 and was published by Transogram, and the second was published in 1981 by Milton Bradley.

-A M*A*S*H video game was produced by Fox Video Games in 1983.
-It was criticized for trivializing the war, lacking the nuance of the film and TV show.

-Finally, there was a trivia game published by Golden in 1984.
-It was available in two variations, one with a full complement of paraphernalia including game-tray, die, and point value cards and another version that was just question cards.
+A trivia game was published by Golden in 1984.
+It was available in two variations, one with a full complement of paraphernalia including game-tray, die and point-value cards and another version that was just question cards.

+A M*A*S*H video game was developed by Doug Neubauer and released by Fox Video Games in 1983.
+In his August, 1983 review for Electronic Fun with Computers & Games, reviewer Marc Berman gave M*A*S*H "3½ Joysticks" and, while complimenting the game as a whole, said it lacked the humanity present in both the television series and the original film.